 - split parenting situations

 - violence and abuse

 - eating disorders

 Approaches Healing Hooves counsellors are trained in and able to offer clients include:

 - Equine Facilitated Wellness (EFW).
 Also know as Equine Therapy or Equine Assisted Psychotherapy

 - Attachment Therapies

-To make a referral or inquire about individual or family counselling simply contact us.
+To make a referral or inquire about counselling simply contact us.